Platform

 Finish Our Bike Trail

-Finish Our Bike Trail Vision Finishing our bike trail system means achieving true connectivity while ensuring it enhances and never compromises neighborhood safety and quality of life.
-A complete network must serve as a safe corridor for recreation and transportation and a secure, valued asset for every community it touches.
-Policy Why This Matters A bike trail is more than pavement.
-It’s a piece of public infrastructure that weaves through the fabric of our neighborhoods.
-For too long, the conversation has been stalled between those demanding connectivity and those fearing the consequences.
-Too often, these real fears are dismissed as simple “NIMBYism,” but that label misses the core of the issue for many residents.
-The conflict often stems from a painful clash between historic property maps and modern public use.
-In some areas, residents have deeds, surveys, or long-held understandings that include land the city now identifies for the public trail.
-From their perspective, this isn’t just an inconvenience.
-This feels like the city is taking what they believe is rightfully theirs.
-This perception of government overreach fundamentally erodes trust and turns a community amenity into a symbol of alienation.
-Let’s recognize that you cannot build a trail on a foundation of resentment.
+Finish Our Bike Trail Vision Finishing our bike trail system means achieving true connectivity while enhancing neighborhood safety and quality of life.
+A complete trail network must serve as a safe corridor for recreation and transportation, as well as a secure asset for every community it touches.
+Policy Why This Matters For too long, our bike trail conversation has been stalled between those demanding connectivity and those fearing the consequences.
+These real fears are often dismissed as simple NIMBY-ism but that label misses the core of the issue for many residents.
+This conflict often stems from a painful clash between historic property maps and modern public use.
+In some areas residents have deeds, surveys, or long-held relationships with land the city identifies for public trail use.
+From this perspective it’s more than an inconvenience.
+The perception of government overreach fundamentally erodes trust and turns a community amenity into a symbol of alienation.
+We must recognize that public assets cannot be built on a foundation of resentment.
 Good design must be paired with good faith.
-Before any design work, we need transparent, respectful dialogue to address these historic entitlements head-on.
+Before any design work we should have transparent, respectful dialogue to address historic entitlements head-on.
 This means clear communication about easements, property lines, and fair processes.
-For a trail to be successful, adjacent residents must see it as an asset, not a loss.
-By proactively addressing these legal and perceptual concerns and by integrating security features like controlled access and lighting from the outset.
-We can build trails that are both welcoming for the public and respectful of the homes beside them.
-This turns potential adversaries into stakeholders.
-Finishing the trail this way delivers a double victory: it provides a vital, car-free artery for Sacramento families to enjoy our city’s beauty, while demonstrating that City Hall can listen, be fair, and build infrastructure that strengthens, rather than divides, our communities.
-Let’s connect our city, the right way.
+For a trail to be successful neighboring residents must see it as an asset.
+By proactively addressing these concerns and by integrating security features like controlled access and lighting from the outset, we can build trails that are both welcoming for the public and respectful to the homes beside them.
+Finishing the trail this way delivers a double victory: It provides a vital, car-free artery for Sacramento families to enjoy our city’s beauty, while demonstrating that City Hall can listen and build infrastructure that strengthens our communities.
+Let’s connect our city the right way.

 Captivating night cityscape with vibrant light trails on an urban highway, showcasing dynamic movement and city lights.